 In my inaugural address I noted that our campus looks out to its neighbors in Boston and surrounding communities, to the state and region, the nation and the world.

 While nation states remain important, the primary building blocks of the new global economy, indeed the future of the world, will be driven by dynamic urban areas anchored by great cities.10

 What we do here matters greatly.
 We have been called to lead, and we must respond to the call.
-In this intensely competitive global engagement, the University of Massachusetts Boston has a vital and indispensible role to play.
+In this intensely competitive global engagement, the University of Massachusetts Boston has a vital and indispensable role to play.
 And I call each of you to leadership in your own way.

 We already have some outstanding examples.